-Learn How to Make Philly Water Ice with this step by step tutorial.
+Learn How to Make Philly Water Ice with this step-by-step tutorial.
+A finely shaved ice that melts in your mouth, made with

 While I’m taking a break, I’ve got a team of amazing guest bloggers who are flooding you all with inspiration!
 Tracie from Cleverly Inspired is sharing How to Make Philly Water Ice.
 I have never heard of such a thing, but now I MUST try it!
 It sounds amazing!